heyzeuss/autogallery.js/README.md

 ### Slide show navigation

 Mouse clicks and screen taps advance the slide show.
 Arrow keys are for previous and next.

+### Slide show container max height

+By default, this library attempts to fit the container "above the fold" so that the whole body of the page fits in the window.
+It does this by first measuring the height of the page without the container to find the amount of room left for it.
+This behavior avoids the need for the user to scroll and makes a nicer presentation.